Today, Aaron Street and I made a pact to deactivate our Facebook accounts through the end of April.

 It is easy to forget to update the copyright notice on your website or blog every year.
 Fortunately, you don’t have to.
 Instead, you can use this bit of code:

 My first winter camping trip was a 9-day Outward Bound expedition in the Maine wilderness, cross-country skiing and dog sledding.
-I learned the basics there, and I have been camping in winter in the Minnesota Boundary Waters Canoe Area Wilderness since shortly after I moved here in 2000.
+I learned the basics there, and I have been camping in winter in the Minnesota Boundary Waters Canoe Area Wilderness since shortly after I moved to Minneapolis in 2000.

 I recently wrote up my feelings about Thesis 2 on Lawyerist.
 Here are the choice bits: